One nice property of mesh-based shapes like triangle meshes and

 subdivision surfaces is that the shape’s vertices can be transformed into

-world space, so that it isn’t necessary to transform rays into object space
+rendering space, so that it is not necessary to transform rays into object space

 before performing ray intersection tests.
 Interestingly enough, it is